NikoZBK/Team01-Web-Application-Cherish/team/reports/jesse-goldman.md

   - **Details**: Experimented with backend files

  ### December 9, 2024
-  - **Task**: Working on Emotion Trend Analysis
+  - **Task**: Working on Emotion Trend Analysis: Implemented restoreUserData()
   - **Details**: Scrapped old branch since many changes were made to main and began new approach to feature.
-Got help from Niko on implementation outline.
+Got help from Niko on implementation outline. restoreUserData() sends a request to the "/v1/days/{username}" endpoint to retrieve all of the user's data.
+This will be called in summaryComponent to get the data for computing Trend Analysis.